 Wood Repair Type

-Before selecting a product to purchase, we suggest considering the task you’ll handle.
+Before selecting a product to purchase, I suggest considering the task you’ll handle.
 You may not know, but some fillers are fit for general use, while others are more inclined to fill holes or repair furniture pieces.

 You can identify which one suits your project by reading the product labels.
 If you only intend to cover the gaps, the best option is a durable filler.
 Meanwhile, if you’re working on furniture cracks, you’ll need a sandable and paintable variation.